minhphong263/cd1756-Azure-Applications-project/WRITEUP.md

 - Complexity and customization: If your app requires a more complex setup, custom configurations, or specific software installations that are not supported by App Service, you might lean towards using a VM.
 VMs provide more control over the environment and allow you to configure it according to your needs.
 - Resource usage: If your app starts to consume more resources (CPU, memory, storage) or experiences significant fluctuations in resource usage, you might want to consider using a VM.
 VMs can be more easily scaled vertically (by increasing the resources of a single instance) compared to App Services.
 - Potentially higher costs: If you need to upgrade a portion of your App tier, such as storage, you must upgrade to the next plan tier.
-This may result in higher costs and underutilized resources
+This may result in higher costs and underutilized resources.
+You might change to use VM